The Ghostley Witch

 make much difference then.

-opened the letter.
-A pleasant wave of after-shave welled up from the envelope.
+cloud, she opened the letter.
+A pleasant wave of after-shave welled up from the

+envelope.
 She inhaled it with joy.
-Ah, this guy knew how to properly seduce a lady!
-Maybe
+Ah, this guy knew how to properly seduce a

-with Klink.
-After all, he was but a prisoner; she would only gain a stay of
+work out with Klink.
+After all, he was but a prisoner; she would only gain a stay

 Well, let´s see how he does in the writing department.

-call You by Your first name – it will give me great pleasure to have You visit
+I may call You by Your first name – it will give me great pleasure to have You

-our little Stalag again with Your brother the General.
-Perhaps we could even be
+visit our little Stalag again with Your brother the General.
+Perhaps we could

-alone, so I could tell You some of the things I could not say to You on Your
+even be alone, so I could tell You some of the things I could not say to You on

-last trip."
-If that wouldn´t convince Burkhalter to take her along,
+Your last trip."
+If that wouldn´t convince Burkhalter to take her

 transformation.
 Instead, she worked by brain-control of her subjects.
 By